Hackney Community College Basketball Academy: Achievements

 The aggregate total of matches played by HCCA teams between September 2001 and June 2009 is 567 of which 504 were won, a win percentage of 88.9%.
 A combined total of 92 competitions and tournaments have been entered by HCCA teams over the last 8 full seasons.
 66 of these have been won and HCCA have been runner's up in a further 13, an overall success rate of 72%.

 HCCA Coach Tony Garbelotto is now Head Coach of Everton Tigers (now Mersey Tigers) and former Lead Assistant Head Coach of the Great Britain national basketball team(men) and led Tigers to the BBL Cup victory beating Plymouth Raiders, BBL Championship and BBL Play-Off runner's up in his first season (2008/09)and winning the BBL Play-Off title in May 2010.
 He left HCCA to take up the Everton Tigers (now Mersey Tigers) post in April 2008.
 HCCA Coach Solomon Ayinla is a former pro player (Europe and the UK), Assistant Coach with the Nigerian National team and Head Coach of the London Metropolitan University Basketball Programme (runners-up in the BUCS Championship in 2006 and 2007).
 Ayinla guided London Met Men from England Basketball Div 4 to Div 1 (2009/10) in consecutive seasons.
 London Mets won the England Basketball Senior Men's National Trophy in March 2010.
 This was achieved with teams made up predominately of present players and graduates of the HCCA programme.
 Well publicised financial difficulties experienced by London Met University in 2010 saw the National League programme disbanded later the same year.
 Chris Morris was Programme Administrator for HCCA since it was established in 2001 until December 2010.
-Since December 2017 he has been Manager and Head of Delegation for the Great Britain Men's Basketball Team.
+At the London Olympic Basket ball Test Event in 2011 Morris was Team Attache for Great Britain and Men and for the gold medal winning USA Men at the 2012 Olympic Tournament.
+He fulfilled the same role for the South Africa Men's Wheelchair Basketball Team at the London 2012 Paralympics.
+From December 2017 to February 2024 Morris was Team Manager and Head of Delegation for the Great Britain Men's Basketball Team.
+Morris also led a team of volunteers providing Althlete and Para-Athlete Transport Services at the 2017 World Athletics Championship in London.

 The name "SPACe", home of the HCC Basketball Academy, derives from Sport and Performing Arts Centre.
 See Hackney Space Centre.
 Joe White died in December 2002 (aged 39).
 Malcolm Williams died in May 2006 (aged 68).
 In October 2006 SPACe sports hall was named in honour of Malcolm Williams, recognition of the work he carried out at Hackney Community College.
 A plaque commemorating the dedication was unveiled by Lord Sebastian Coe who had been a close friend of Malcolm for many years.